tesema-heyii/tesema-heyii/README.md

 ## Hi there 👋

-My name is Tesema Heyii, I am software developer interested in python,Javascriptand react and youtube content creator
+My name is Tesema Heyii, I am software developer interested in python,Javascriptand and react
 - 🔭 I’m currently working on website design using javascript and react
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...